planetarypy/pdsspect/README.rst

 will be in the order that the user checks the boxes (i.e., checking red and then purple will result in purple overlaying the red).

 To perform multispectral analysis use ``ROI Line Plot``.
-If analyzing images from instruments other than Pancam and Mastcam, the user must manually input the image wavelength with ``Set Wavelength`` widget:
+If analyzing images that are not :ref:`fully supported (see here for list of instruments supported by pdsspect) <supported-instruments>` the user must manually input the image wavelength with ``Set Wavelength`` widget:

 .. image:: screenshots/set_wavelength1.png